scarborough-courtney/ohimanual/content/conduct_assessment.md

 When going through the checklist remember too that a motivation for conducting an assessment is to be able to modify goal models and set reference points using finer-scale, local information and reference points.

 The following list of tasks will not necessarily be accomplished in sequence: there is a lot of iteration of tasks as you discover data, develop reference points and models, and revisit other data possibilities.
-This checklist identifies decisions and steps that must be done before the Toolbox can be used to calculate regional goal scores:
+This checklist identifies decisions and steps that must be done before the Toolbox can be used to calculate your goal scores:

 * Understand the philosophy of OHI